cyrilou242/cyrilou242.github.io/pages/git-cmds.markdown

 ---
 ## SNPTS

-Things I use but forget a lot.
+Things I use but often forget.

 ### Cleanup before a merge request